HOW TO CREATE A COMPARATIVE BOOKS LIST THAT WILL GET YOU A BOOK DEAL!

 By Nancy Peske

 The comparative books list is a crucial element in a successful book proposal.
 It is your best tool for convincing an agent or an in-house acquisitions editor that your book will stand out in the marketplace and add something new while appealing to an established book-buying audience.
 How do I know this?
-Because as an in-house editorial assistant at HarperCollins Publishers several years ago, it was my job to check out the comparative books lists in book proposals my boss was considering to see if there was any way to strengthen them, which would make it easier for us to convince the rest of the book publishing team that the book would make money for us and be right for our list.
+Because when I was an in-house editorial assistant at HarperCollins Publishers many years ago, it was my job to check out the comparative books lists in book proposals my boss was considering to see if there was any way to strengthen them, which would make it easier for us to convince the rest of the book publishing team that the book would make money for us and be right for our list.
+I know how to create a comparative books list that will get you a book deal because I’ve done it many times.

 In-house, the editorial department is less concerned with how many people fit into the broad demographic your book is addressing than the sales figures for books that appeal to that particular audience.
 If a publisher has never published, say, a book on leadership in the corporate world, it does not matter how many leaders in the corporate world are potential book buyers unless the house has already decided to take the plunge into this area of publishing.
 The book may simply be wrong for their list.
 They’ll compare your books to other books that have been successfully published by their house or another publisher.
 They will research what those other books’ sales figures are so they can get a sense of how well your book might sell.